SMEFTsim/SMEFTsim/README.md

 ## Installation and usage

+It is recommended to download the [latest tagged version](https://github.com/SMEFTsim/SMEFTsim/releases/latest).

 `SMEFTsim` does not require any installation per se.
 The source files can be loaded in `Mathematica`, directly after importing the `FeynRules` package.
 The flavor and inputs choice needs to be specified behorehand, eg.
 ```